AdguardTeam/KnowledgeBase/docs/adguard-for-windows/installation.md

 #### Running the uninstaller in console mode

 Besides running the advanced uninstaller in its user-interactive mode, you can also use command-line arguments to uninstall AdGuard for Windows.
-To do this, follow the instruction below:
+To do this, follow the instructions below:

 1. Open Command Prompt by typing *cmd* from the Start menu.
 2. On the Command prompt, use `/console` to run the uninstaller in console mode, without the interactive UI.
 All the command-line parameters below will be ignored if the `/console` mode is not activated.